Apologetics in 5,434 words or less: Is Christianity True?

 The moment we say that God can’t be real because a loving and powerful God wouldn’t allow evil is the moment we suggest there is objective evil.
 And the only way for there to be objective evil is for there to be a God outside of this dimension, someone extra-human, metaphysical, and supernatural, to create a standard of morality.
 But, from a biblical context, the Christian God doesn’t even create a standard of morality, he is by his nature the standard.
 Good and evil is defined by his character.
 That is the definition of holy and unholy, righteous and unrighteous, sinner or saint.
 Are you in the character (aka: “image”) of God?
 The answer is that nobody is in his image outside of his grace and transformation (Romans 8:28-29).
 He made a perfect world, but our desire to be our own God created an environment of what we call “evil.”
 Jesus said that all of God’s commands hang on loving him and loving others.
 So, logically speaking, the opposite of obeying his commands (sin) is hating/hurting God or others.
 That is evil, and God is love.
 Even the world, our children, and our bodies suffer the consequence of us abusing the freedom that God graciously has given us.

 He alone knows all things.
 We are not God.
 We do not fully understand the reasoning behind his commands or the reason he allows hurt to happen to both Christians and non-Christians.
 But we do know that ultimately, we do not live for this world but the world to come.
 All things work together for good to those who love him, according to his purpose.
-We do know that pain is the greatest opportunity grow closer to him because he is near to the broken-hearted.
+We do know that pain is the greatest opportunity to grow closer to him because he is near to the broken-hearted.
 We know that, at the end of the day, God desires your broken and contrite heart.
 We know that nothing can separate us from his love.
 We know that what the world means for evil, God means for good.
 He is there in our pain and always will be.
 Through Jesus, he understands our pain.
 There is a world to come.
-He is all powerful and all loving.
+He is all-powerful and all-loving.
 He is the great physician.
 I don’t know all the details about why bad things happen to otherwise “good” (relatively speaking) people.
 But I know my savior lives!

 Why Am I a Christian? –